IDSIA/FL-Bioinformatics/MinorAllele/README.md

-# WeaklyExpressed: A Flower for weakly expressed genes detection.
+# MinorAllele: A Flower for Minor Allele Frequency

 ## Introduction